tylers-username/Aimlessmedia_Pinterestimage/README.md

-#Magento  interest Image Generator for Products
+#Magento  Pinterest Image Generator for Products
 ## Aimlessmedia_Pinterestimage

 Please feel free to contirbute and grow this project!